-Debugging under Dynamic C includes the ability to use printf commands, watch expressions and breakpoints.
+Debugging under Dynamic C includes the ability to use printf commands, watch expressions, breakpoints and stack tracing.
 Watch expressions can be used to compute C expressions involving the target's program variables or functions.
 Watch expressions can be evaluated while stopped at a breakpoint or while the target is running its program.
-Dynamic C 9 introduces advanced debugging features such as execution and stack tracing.
-Execution tracing can be used to follow the execution of debuggable statements, including such information as function/file name, source code line and column numbers, action performed, time stamp of action performed and register contents.
 Stack tracing shows function call sequences and parameter values.